istio/istio.io/content/en/docs/ambient/migrate/enable-ambient-mode/index.md

 {{< /text >}}

 Workloads in the namespace will appear with `HBONE` as their protocol.
-The pods still have their sidecars at this point , note that the sidecar takes precedence over ztunnel for pods that have both.
+The pods still have their sidecars at this point.
+The sidecar takes precedence over ztunnel for pods that have both.

 ## Step 3: Remove sidecar injection